-PSYH 505 Foundations of Chemical Dependency Treatment I (4) PSYH 506 Foundations of Chemical Dependency Treatment (4) PSYH 507 AIDS & Ethical Issues in CD Treatment (1) OR PSYH 660 Ethical Issues in Psychology PSYH 510 Psychology of Addictions (3) PSYH 524 Biological Systems of Chemical Dependence (3) PSYH 513 Recovery and Relapse (3) PSYH 655 Multicultural & Diversity Issues (3) OR Chemical Dependency Elective
+PSYH 505 Foundations of Chemical Dependency Treatment I (4) PSYH 506 Foundations of Chemical Dependency Treatment II (4) PSVH 507 AIDS & Ethical Issues in CD Treatment (1) OR

+PSYH 660 Ethics & Professional Practice PSYH/COUN 510 Psychology of Addictions (3)

+PSYH 524 Biological Systems of Chemical Dependence (3)

+PSYH 513 Recovery and Relapse (3)

+COUN 655 Multicultural & Diversity Issues (3) OR

+Chemical Dependency Elective

 This certificate program has been approved by the Kentucky Board of Certification of Drug and Alcohol Counselors (March, 2007).
 Completion of the Chemical Dependency Counselor Certificate does not guarantee certification by the Kentucky Board, but provides the requisite academic background to sit for the CADC examination.
-All current state certification information may be found at http://adc.ky.gov
+All current state certification information may be found at http://adc.ky.gov/Pages/default.aspx